acidanthera/Lilu/README.md

 To compile a plugin copy the debug version of Lilu.kext into its directory.

 #### Configuration
-Add `-liludbg` to enable debug printing (available in DEBUG binaries).
+- Add `-liludbg` to enable debug printing (available in DEBUG binaries).
-Add `-liludbgall` to enable debug printing in Lilu and all loaded plugins (available in DEBUG binaries).
+- Add `-liludbgall` to enable debug printing in Lilu and all loaded plugins (available in DEBUG binaries).
-Add `-liluoff` to disable Lilu.
+- Add `-liluoff` to disable Lilu.
-Add `-liluuseroff` to disable Lilu user patcher (for e.g. dyld_shared_cache manipulations).
+- Add `-liluuseroff` to disable Lilu user patcher (for e.g. dyld_shared_cache manipulations).
-Add `-liluslow` to enable legacy user patcher.
+- Add `-liluslow` to enable legacy user patcher.
-Add `-lilulowmem` to disable kernel unpack (disables Lilu in recovery mode).
+- Add `-lilulowmem` to disable kernel unpack (disables Lilu in recovery mode).
-Add `-lilubeta` to enable Lilu on unsupported os versions (10.13 and below are enabled by default).
+- Add `-lilubeta` to enable Lilu on unsupported os versions (10.13 and below are enabled by default).
-Add `-lilubetaall` to enable Lilu and all loaded plugins on unsupported os versions (use _very_ carefully).
+- Add `-lilubetaall` to enable Lilu and all loaded plugins on unsupported os versions (use _very_ carefully).
-Add `-liluforce` to enable Lilu regardless of the mode, OS, installer, or recovery.
+- Add `-liluforce` to enable Lilu regardless of the mode, OS, installer, or recovery.
-Add `liludelay=1000` to enable 1 second delay after each print for troubleshooting.
+- Add `liludelay=1000` to enable 1 second delay after each print for troubleshooting.
+- Add `lilucpu=N` to let Lilu and plugins assume Nth CPUInfo::CpuGeneration.

 #### Peculiarities
 Most of the plugins cease to function in safe (`-x`) mode.